Ria Öling: International career

 Öling played her first senior international for Finland women's national team in February 2015 against Sweden.
 She had already represented her country at the 2013 UEFA Women's U-19 Championship and the 2014 FIFA U-20 Women's World Cup.

-She scored her first senior international goal on the occasion of her fifth cap, in a 1–0 UEFA Women's Euro 2017 qualifying win over Montenegro on 17 September 2015.
+Öling scored her first senior international goal on the occasion of her fifth cap, in a 1–0 UEFA Women's Euro 2017 qualifying win over Montenegro on 17 September 2015.
+She scored her second international goal against Slovakia in January 2017, scoring in the 32nd minute.